Why we can’t recycle our way to a sustainable future

 The reality is that there are a lot of myths about recycling that just aren’t true.
 Read on to learn more.

-The crisis: recycling is in trouble in the United States
+Recycling is in trouble in the United States

 In the U.S., the only plastic materials that have historically been economically recoverable at scale are clean PET (#1) and HDPE (#2) plastic – mostly bottles.